Farama-Foundation/farama.org/_posts/2023-10-24-Gymnasium-Terminated-Truncated-Step-API.md

 ---
 layout: blog
 short_title: "Deep Dive: Gymnasium Step API"
-subtitle: "In-depth explanation of the terminated and truncated values"
+subtitle: "In-depth explanation of the terminated and truncated values in Gymnasium's Env.step API"
 title: "Deep Dive: Gymnasium Terminated - Truncated Step API"
 date: "2023-10-23"
 excerpt: "In this post, we explain the motivation for the terminated / truncated step API, why alternative implementations were not selected, and the relation to RL theory."